Pema Khandu: Bharatiya Janata Party

-On 21 December 2016 in a high octane drama, Khandu was suspended from the party by the Party President and Takam Pario was named as the next likely Chief Minister of Arunachal Pradesh replacing Khandu after People's Party of Arunachal suspended Khandu along with 6 other MLAs.
+On 21 December 2016, Khandu was suspended from the party by the Party President and Takam Pario was named as the next likely Chief Minister of Arunachal Pradesh replacing Khandu after the People's Party of Arunachal suspended Khandu along with 6 other MLAs.

-In December 2016, Khandu proved majority on the floor of the house with 33 of the People's Party of Arunachal’s 43 legislators joining the Bharatiya Janata Party as the BJP increased its strength to 45 with support of two independents as it had 11 MLAs already.
-He became second Chief Minister of Arunachal Pradesh of Bharatiya Janata Party in Arunachal Pradesh after 44 days Gegong Apang led government in 2003.
+In December 2016, Khandu, along with 33 of the People's Party of Arunachal’s 43 legislators, joined the Bharatiya Janata Party, leading to the BJP increasing its strength from 11 to 45 seats, gaining a majority in the Legislative Assembly with the support of two independents.
+He became the second Chief Minister of Arunachal Pradesh from the Bharatiya Janata Party in Arunachal Pradesh, after the Gegong Apang government in 2003.

 In 2019 Arunachal Pradesh Legislative Assembly election, Khandu won in a landslide victory for Bharatiya Janata Party by winning 41 of 60 seats and its allies Janata Dal (United) with 7 states and National People's Party won 4 seats.
 Khandu took oath as Arunachal Pradesh Chief Minister on 29 May 2019.

-In 2024 Arunachal Pradesh Legislative Assembly election, Khandu won in a landslide victory for Bharatiya Janata Party by winning 46 of 60 seats and its allies Nationalist Congress Party with 3 seats and National People's Party won 5 seats and People's Party of Arunachal with 2 seats.
-Thus, Khandu was re-elected as CM.
+In the 2024 Arunachal Pradesh Legislative Assembly election, Khandu won in a landslide victory for the Bharatiya Janata Party, winning 46 of 60 seats, with its allies the Nationalist Congress Party winning 3 seats, the National People's Party winning 5 seats and the People's Party of Arunachal winning 2 seats.
+Following this victory Khandu was re-elected as CM.